-The Buddhist Temple of Wat Bowonniwet also known as Wat Bowon may not hold too much significant interest to most tourists but is does however set the tone for some quiet contemplation.
-The nineteenth century temple is half-hidden in tranquil tree-filled grounds away from the hordes of people who prefer to flock to the other more popular temples in the vicinity.
+The Buddhist Temple of Wat Bowonniwet also known as Wat Bowon may not hold too much significant interest to most tourists but it does, however, set the tone for some quiet contemplation.
+The nineteenth-century temple is half-hidden in tranquil tree-filled grounds away from the hordes of people who prefer to flock to the other more popular temples in the vicinity.
 Why not give this one a try.

 There are a couple of unique entities setting this temple aside from the others.
 First and foremost the temple is the headquarters of the strict Thammayut sect of Thai Theravada Buddhism, but probably the other more notable differences are the western-style murals within the Bot.
 Please do take a look around inside.

 Wat Bowonniwet temple was built between 1842 and 1832 by Rama III and was strongly influenced by Chinese style architecture which the king was particularly fond of.
 The grounds contain a central gilded Chedi flanked by two symmetrical temples with the one next to Phra Sumen Road being the most interesting.

 The interior houses murals displaying a fair knowledge of Western domination and mastery.
 It's startling when compared to the typical but traditional two-dimensional Thai mural scenes.
 The murals were attributed to Khrua In Khong, a monk painter who was famous for introducing a Western perspective to temple murals.